 - Apple Watch Series 4: 21 September 2018

-Regardless of the precise month – and we’d still bet heavily on September – you should certainly expect the Series 8 to make its debut in the autumn of 2022.
+Regardless of the precise month – and we’d still bet heavily on September – you should certainly expect the Series 8, and the other new Apple Watches, to make its debut in the fall of 2022.

 How much will the Apple Watch Series 8 cost?